About -Cleckheaton

 Association of festival organisersKirklees Council

-Background photo - Mann Dam, Cleckheaton
+Background photo - Morris at Cleckheaton

 Cleckheaton Folk Festival Organisation - Company No. 5156439.
 Registered in England.
 Limited by Guarantee